ga-wdi-boston/unix-cli/README.md

 This will bring up the command line interface (CLI) we can work in.
 We'll be typing Unix commands and viewing our project.

-> We can click in the hour glass in the upper-right side of window, in the menu up there.
+> We can click in the magnifying glass in the upper-right side of window, in the menu up there.
 Then type terminal and hit return.

 > Alternatively, you can type 'Cmd-Space' to bring up Spotlight search.
 Then type terminal and hit return.